 This strong, multipurpose tarp is tough enough to use for many years.

-It’s also dustproof, plus it’s heat-sealed, reinforced with nylon ropes and isn’t easy to crack.
+It’s dustproof, heat-sealed, reinforced with nylon ropes and isn’t easy to crack.
 There are grommets every 36 inches for versatility and the plastic-reinforced corners increase its durability.
 It comes in 20 sizes.

 The non-corner grommets aren’t reinforced like the corner ones are.

-Lightweight, easily transportable, and standard-duty; durable against rips and holds up well in inclement weather conditions.
+Lightweight, easily transportable, and standard-duty; this tarp is durable against rips and holds up well in inclement weather conditions.
 Easy to secure over areas and equipment that need to be kept dry.
 Easy to both store and dry.

 Not recommended for covering equipment with large surface areas, like boats.

-Highly durable, heavy-duty product great for protecting cars, boats, and motorcycles.
+A highly durable, heavy-duty product that is great for protecting cars, boats, and motorcycles.

-Highly durable, heavy-duty product great for protecting cars, boats, and motorcycles.
+A highly durable, heavy-duty product that is great for protecting cars, boats, and motorcycles.

 Available in at least 5 different sizes, ranging from 8 by 10 feet to 20 by 30 feet.
 UV, water, and mildew-proof.
 Thick material, yet lightweight and highly transportable.
 Aluminum grommets.
 Shiny silver color.